 Ask Questions on Social Media

 If your business has a Twitter feed or Facebook page, consider asking a monthly or weekly question.
-These questions don’t always have to point back to your product or service, but can relate to it or just be a sort of ice breaker.
+These questions don’t always have to point back to your product or service but can relate to it or just be a sort of ice breaker.
 Giving the people following your social media accounts a chance to talk with each other in a safe, open format will increase their sense of engagement with you and with other people who are interested in your business.
-Here’s a few examples:
+Here are a few examples:

-• “What’s your favorite use for [your product or service]?”
+- “What’s your favorite use for [your product or service]?”

-• “When do you find you most wish you had [your product or service]?”
+- “When do you find you most wish you had [your product or service]?”

-• “What’s your ideal vacation spot?”
+- “What’s your ideal vacation spot?”

 Questions like these are a great chance to learn more about how your customers use your business, or what their personal interests are.
 It can also be an opportunity to reach out to dissatisfied customers, show that you are listening to their concerns, and doing your best to meet their expectations.